su-squares/underlay-ethereum-contract/README.md

-# underlay-ethereum-contract
+# Su Squares Underlay Ethereum Contract

-Smart contract for the personalization underlay
+Please see the introduction at https://tenthousandsu.com/articles/2021-10-18-the-underlay